TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Incoming/FormattingRestSourceFiles.rst

 ((to be written))

-For your own texts you can use any style you want to.
+For your own texts you can use any style you want to and that technically works

 For "official" manuals this holds::